 My driving history is not as long as the regular folks here.
-I don’t have any breaking record to be proud of, but I did have a few very scaring experience.
+I don’t have any breaking records to be proud of, but I did have a few very scary experiences.
 The most recent one was just less than ten days ago.
-It rained so hard on the freeway that I could not see the car ahead of me not mentioning the cars behind.
+It rained so hard on the freeway that I could not see the car ahead of me not to mention the cars behind.
 My windshield wipers worked as hard as they could, but still not fast enough to give me a clear view.
 I thought to pull over, but I could not see far enough to make any move.

-Rain washes, cleanses and wipes the grasses green.
-Acres of green fields, sea of trees with fall colors, rivers and lakes and the reflections on them have composed a breath-taking landscape.
+Rain washes cleanse and wipe the grasses green.
+Acres of green fields, a sea of trees with fall colors, rivers and lakes, and the reflections on them have composed a breath-taking landscape.
 The scene of Willamette Valley that I saw from the airplane is absolutely stunning!
 On this note, I think it worthwhile to exchange for falling short of resources here.

 Inside the white fence is a large piece of property with a house sitting far away from the road.
-The wide open field is just right there, I guess, to be the barrier between the house and the street.
+The wide-open field is just right there, I guess, to be the barrier between the house and the street.
 It looks like a horse property, but I have never seen any horse (or even people) around.
 The owner must like the secluded living.
-I have always had my eyes on this place because of the open space, the row of the trees and the white fence.
-I cannot tell you why I like white fence.
-Maybe I wish I have a horse and can ride my horse at my own property.
+I have always had my eyes on this place because of the open space, the row of trees, and the white fence.
+I cannot tell you why I like white fences.
+Maybe I wish I have a horse and can ride my horse on my own property.
 And, I would love to live in a place like this.
-Quiet, secluded, open and surrounded by nature.
+Quiet, secluded, open, and surrounded by nature.

-I took this picture to compare with the other one I took last year in a foggy day (see my previous blog “GotCha Fog”.
-Can you believe how different it is when two pictures are taken at the same spot at two different time of the season?
+I took this picture to compare with the other one I took last year on a foggy day (see my previous blog “GotCha Fog”.
+Can you believe how different it is when two pictures are taken at the same spot at two different times of the season?

-Not having to drive on the freeway, local park is my other place to shoot fall colors.
-When the colors are intense and there are many colors, I feel like to paint over them and turn them into something more artistic.
+Not having to drive on the freeway, the local park is my other place to shoot fall colors.
+When the colors are intense and there are many colors, I feel like painting over them and turning them into something more artistic.
 However, I just came back from a trip and did not have time to play with them.
-Instead, I used several different preset to give all images a bit of painterly look.
+Instead, I used several different presets to give all images a bit of a painterly look.

-The flower colors are still as vivid and bright as they have been that is truly amazing.
-No post processing was done.
-What you see is what it looks.
-Although they are not your typical fall colors, but I count them fall colors because they are the colors that I see in this cold days.
+The flower colors are still as vivid and bright as they have been which is truly amazing.
+No post-processing was done.
+What you see is what it looks like.
+Although they are not your typical fall colors, I count them fall colors because they are the colors that I see on these cold days.